My view on debt

 I hate debt.

-3. It can be scary.
-Having a mortgage weighs on me a bit.
+3. Debt can be stressful.
+Having a large mortgage weighs on me a bit.
 I should be used to it because my wife and I are now in our third home together, I know the drill.
 I simply don’t like the fact our bank owns 75% of our new house.
 A house, while an investment is also a major expense.
 Geez you’ve got to heat it, put water through it, pay taxes on it, maintain it and the latter can be costly.
 For example, we just installed a second sump pump in our home this month and before that, just after we moved into the home in December, our toilet went.
 Maintenance costs and emergency items add up but are a part of life, those types of expenses will never go away even when the bank doesn’t own our home.
-Cars, are not an investment at all, actually they can be very expensive.
-Don’t get me wrong, I want a nice car just like most others but I would never go into huge debt for it.
-For our next car purchase, my wife and I will want to make a decent down payment on it.
-I don’t want a huge loan for our car, a small one will be just fine thank you.
-I guess that’s why I still drive a 2000 Mazda Protégé; my car runs great and gets me from A to B quite nicely and safely although its starting to show its age (kinda like me :).
-I’ve got a buddy in Toronto who owned a Dodge Neon for many years because he was a) frugal and b) didn’t see the need for a shiny new car to get him around a few downtown blocks when he wanted to.
-I’ve got another buddy in Toronto who bought a new car recently but he kept his budget top of mind like he always does.
-He always buys things well within his financial means.
-I must say I respect their savvy ways.
-All this to say I don’t think you have to be frugal all the time you just have to make smart choices.
+Cars, are not an investment at all, If you borrow money for a car you’re going into debt to buy a depreciating asset.
+Let that sink in for a bit…

 As much as I enjoy writing about investing, dividend-investing or passive management strategies (and communicating with you about it) I’m not a fan of debt.
-It concerns me and I’m trying to get out of it.
+It concerns me and is actually a stressor in my life.
+I’m trying to get out of debt to fulfill some retirement dreams in the coming years.
 Slowly but surely, we should, step-by-step and one small goal at a time.

 “Success is a journey not a destination” – Arthur Ashe